Galen (, in full Claudius Galenus DT1a c.)

 130 -- 201 AD

 Greek physician, born in Pergamum, Mysia.
 He studied medicine at Pergamum, Smyrna, Corinth, and Alexandria, and later lived in Rome.
 He was a voluminous writer on medical and philosophical subjects, and gathered up all the medical knowledge of his time, thus becoming the authority used by subsequent Greek and Roman medical writers.|

-Political writer and author Mark Halperin has described Rich Galen as: "An ageless creative force; one part Huck Finn; two parts Yoda."
+Rich Galen has been described as: "An ageless creative force; one part Huck Finn; two parts Yoda."

 Rich has been press secretary to Dan Quayle, when the former Vice President was a Congressman and a U.S. Senator; and to Newt Gingrich when Gingrich was House Republican Whip and, in 1996 became the communications director of the political office of Speaker Gingrich.